juanfranciscofernandezherreros/euroleague-scrapping/README.md

 ### How to use it 📋

-For use the project we could use swagger-ui : {urlHost}/swagger-ui/index.html?configUrl=/v3/api-docs/swagger-config#
+I have a Postman Collection under folder resources test/postman that we could check all endpoints.

+I try to explain how to use it.

+1 Obtain all years